 - PhD in Health Professions Education

-- PhD in Clinical Psychology (CPS)* - Military Only
+- PhD in Clinical Psychology (CPM)* - Military Track

-- PhD in Medical Psychology (MPS) - Military and Civilian
+- PhD in Medical Psychology (MPC) - Civilian Track

-- PhD in Medical and Clinical Psychology (Dual track) (MCP) - Civilian
+- PhD in Clinical Psychology (CPC) - Civilian Track

 - PhD in Environmental Health Sciences*